MrPickle311/ai-tools/Readme.md

-# Notes tools
+# AI tools

-Scripts in this project are used to automate making notes from books.
+Scripts in this project are used to automate things I do every day, for example making notes from books or writing commit messages.